Hadith Qudsi

-Differences between Quranic Text and Hadith Qudsi

-The following differences have been noted between Quranic text and Hadith Qudsi.

 Examples

 Such text can be found in primary as well as secondary sources of Hadith literature.

 Abu Hurayrah, who said that the Messenger of Allah said:"When Allah decreed the Creation He pledged Himself by writing in His book which is laid down with Him: My mercy prevails over my wrath."

-Abu Hurayrah reported that Allah’s messenger said:Allah, Mighty and Exalted is He, said: "If My servant likes to meet me, I like to meet him, and if he dislikes to meet Me, I dislike to meet him."
+Abu Hurayrah reported that Allah's Messenger said:Allah, Mighty and Exalted is He, said: "If My servant likes to meet me, I like to meet him, and if he dislikes to meet Me, I dislike to meet him."